-If any changes occur to the proposed arrangements outlined below, a revised statement will be provided on ICMS' website and advised to all students that have enrolled in the intervening period.
+If any changes occur to the proposed arrangement outlined below, a revised statement will be provided on ICMS' website and advised to all students that have enrolled in the intervening period.

-Information for affected students
+Information for affected students:

-As soon as practicable, ICMS will also update its website to reflect that the course is no longer being delivered and to give students information about the tuition assurance arrangements.
+- As soon as practicable, ICMS will also update its website to reflect that the course is no longer being delivered and to give students information about the tuition assurance arrangements.

-The Commonwealth Department of Education and Training (the Department)(or a consultant engaged by the Department) will work with affected students to identify a replacement course and arrange for students to be placed with a second provider.
+- The Commonwealth Department of Education and Training (the Department)(or a consultant engaged by the Department) will work with affected students to identify a replacement course and arrange for students to be placed with a second provider.

-Replacement courses must meet the following requirements:
+- Replacement courses must meet the following requirements:

 - the course must lead to the same or comparable qualification as the original course;

 - the mode of delivery of the replacement course must be the same as or, with the student's consent, similar to the mode of delivery for the original course;